News

 I water it

-I bury my planting card flat under 1 cm of soil in a small pot, or in the ground if the outside temperature allows it.
-I water it gently but abundantly.
+I bury my planting card flat under 1 cm of soil in a small pot, or in the ground if the outside temperature permits.
+I water it gently but generously.

 2